Rigo-codes/WebDevEssentialsNotes/DAY6/FlexGridsPetEmporium/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 18. **Test the Results**
 In this step, you'll test your webpage in the browser to ensure it resembles the example and make any desired adjustments.

-- [ ] Test your `index.html` file in the browser now, you should see a web page that somewhat resembles the example at the top of this README.
+- [ x] Test your `index.html` file in the browser now, you should see a web page that somewhat resembles the example at the top of this README.
-- [ ] Feel free to add more CSS and HTML, as well as tweak the current code.
+- [ x] Feel free to add more CSS and HTML, as well as tweak the current code.
-- [ ] Customize and enhance your page and make it your own as you see fit.
+- [ x] Customize and enhance your page and make it your own as you see fit.

 **Explanation:**
 This final step is about verifying that the webpage functions and appears as intended, allowing you to make additional customizations and refinements to personalize and perfect your design.

 ## 19. **Commit and Push to Github**
- - [ ] Commit and push your work to Github.
+ - [ x] Commit and push your work to Github.

  # Conclusion 📄
 You can review this project with an AI assistant to help better understand your work.